chrislzm/RestApiBenchmark/README.md

 * Refactor (e.g. create interfaces/abstract classes) so that it's easier to add and test other REST APIs
 * Add features
     * Output test results in CSV format
-    * Generate graphs from test results
+    * Progress indicator during testing

 ## Built with